Navigating Black Friday Sales: Australia

 Your clothes are returned to you looking refreshed and you’ll be able to keep wearing them for longer.

-Vintage outlets are also participating in the Black Friday sales, advocating that the best buys in fashion are the clothing that’s already been made.
+Vintage outlets are also participating in a big way in the Black Friday sales in Australia, advocating that the best buys in fashion are the clothing that’s already been made.
 When you invest in recycled and up-cycled clothing, you’re extending the garment’s life by more than two years and help keep it out of landfill.
 Hemp and organic cotton are good buys because these fabrics are carefully produced and fully biodegradable.